 Support the Commission for Weather, Climate, Water and related Environmental Services and Application (SERCOM), Standing Committee on Hydrological Services (SC-HYD) in the development of the criteria and functions for hydrological centres for inclusion into the Manual on the Global Data-processing and Forecasting System (WMO-No. 485);

-Collaborate with SERCOM, SC-HYD in the development and implementation of the coordination and interaction mechanism between existing GDPFS centres and proposed hydrological centres.
+Collaborate with SERCOM, SC-HYD in the development and implementation of the coordination and interaction mechanism between the existing designated GDPFS centres and proposed hydrological centres at all required levels.
+[Hong Kong, China]

 __________